 Since 2011, Norwegian artist, Bjarne Melgaard and Snøhetta have exchanged drawings, models and documents as we work towards the realization of a private residence, where Melgaard will live and work.
 The project is commissioned by the Selvaag family and Sealbay AS,

-The collaborative process between Melgaard and Snøhetta is a ongoing dialogue resulting in Snøhetta`s interpretation of Melgaard`s two-dimentional and analogue drawings into three-dimentional digital renderings of the object.
+The collaborative process between Melgaard and Snøhetta is a ongoing dialogue resulting in Snøhetta`s interpretation of Melgaard`s two-dimensional and analogue drawings into three-dimensional digital renderings of the object.

 The project is located in the western part of Oslo on a site called “Kikkut” where the villa “Kikkut” was located until it was demolished in 1989.